Brice Ambina

-Fidel Brice Ambina (born 17 November 2001) is a Cameroonian football player who plays as a midfielder for Vålerenga.
+Fidel Brice Ambina (born 17 November 2001) is a Cameroonian football player who plays as a midfielder for Vålerenga and the Cameroon national team.

 Career

 Ambina started his senior career in Renaissance FC de Ngoumou, and played for Cameroon U20 in the 2021 U-20 Africa Cup of Nations.
 Ambina moved to South African soccer in February 2022, signing with Cape Town City for four and a half years.

 In the summer of 2023, Cape Town City reportedly rejected a transfer bid from Riga FC.
 However, when the South African league had a winter break in 2024, Ambina was not present at its resumption since he was on trial abroad.
 Ambina was signed by Norwegian club Vålerenga on a loan until the summer of 2024.
 Manager Geir Bakke described Ambina as a "typical number six".
 Dagsavisen surmised that Ambina's holding role in the midfield could open more offensive room for Elias Hagen, Petter Strand or Henrik Bjørdal.

 On 24 June 2024, Ambina joined Vålerenga Fotball on a permanent contract.